 The Commonwealth of Virginia, Arlington County, and the City of Alexandria are planning competitive investments in transportation infrastructure that will benefit the National Landing site while strengthening northern Virginia’s regional transportation system.

-Subject to Amazon’s job-creation performance, the Commonwealth has committed $195 million of non-general fund money to invest in transportation projects that will provide robust, multi-modal connections between National Landing and the regional transportation system.
+Subject to Amazon’s job-creation performance, the Commonwealth has committed up to $295 million of non-general fund money to invest in transportation projects that will provide robust, multi-modal connections between National Landing and the regional transportation system.
 These projects will be effectively funded with resources that could not otherwise be used anywhere outside of northern Virginia.
 The projects include additional entrances to the Metro stations at Crystal City and Potomac Yard, improvements to Route 1, a connector bridge from Crystal City to Washington National Airport, and a transitway expansion supporting Pentagon City, Crystal City, and Potomac Yard.
-Additional funding would be available if Amazon creates more than 25,000 jobs.

 Similarly, Arlington County and the City of Alexandria have already committed over $570 million to date for transportation projects, including rail connections, transit facilities, multi-modal streets, and corridor connectivity.
 These investments will strengthen multi-modal connectivity at National Landing while advancing high-quality placemaking and amenities for both Amazon’s new headquarters and the public in those localities.